PritamMG/GPG-based-Points-to-Analysis/README.md

 Points-to Analysis using Generalized Points-to Graphs
 ======================================================
 This repository provides an implementation of points-to analysis using the Generalized Points-to Graphs (GPG).
 A GPG is a graph with GPBs (Generalized Points-to Blocks) as nodes which in turn are sets of GPUs (Generalized Points-to Updates) that represent statements accessing pointers.
+A link to the copy of the paper will be made available soon after it is published.
+An electronic appendix of the paper is available here.

 The GPG-based points-to analysis is implemented in GCC 4.7.2.
 This implementation is provided as a dynamic plugin for gcc 4.7.2.
 Please contact Pritam Gharat (pritam01gharat@gmail.com) for any questions.

 Running the GPG-based Points-to Analysis
 ----------------------------------------
 We have provided an installation of gcc 4.7.2 and there is no need to build it from the source code.
 This has been done because building gcc-4.7.2 using contemporary version of gcc runs into many problems.
-Please [download file gcc472.tgz file](https://tinyurl.com/y3l3aeek) and copy it in the current directory.
+Please [download file gcc472.tgz file](https://tinyurl.com/y3l3aeek) and copy it in the current directory (`GPG-based-Points-to-Analysis`).
 The complete set of steps needed to run the implementation are

     $cd GPG-based-Points-to-Analysis    # The top level directory.
     $tar xvfz gcc472.tgz                # This creates the subdirectory gcc472 containing the gcc installation.